mironsoft75/Magento2-lts-contact-directory/README.md

 # Magento2-lts-contact-directory

-Employee Contact Details store Extension and showing Map in Contact Page.
+Store Employee Contact Details in the Backend and showing Map in Contact Page.

 # Process to use this Extention: